Repeat DUI Offenses and How They Could Affect Sentencing

 A first DUI offense is typically a Class 1 misdemeanor, resulting in a minimum fine of $250.
 However, there is no jail time if the result of a blood alcohol concentration (BAC) test is less than 0.15 percent.

 Getting charged with a DUI for the second, third, or fourth time can be scary.
 You face higher fines and might spend time in jail.
 Knowing your rights and legal options is essential to defend yourself in court.
-Here, you can learn more about the penalties for repeat DUI offenders.
+Here, you can learn more about the penalties for repeat DUI offenses.

 Sentencing for a Second DUI Offense